 Webhooks

-A webhook is a registered endpoint URL paired with a feed subscription.
+A webhook is a registered endpoint URL carrying one or more feed subscriptions.
 RaceHooks POSTs a JSON payload to that URL for every matching event during a live session.
 The webhook infrastructure is sport-agnostic — the same endpoint, signature verification, and filter system works across every sport RaceHooks supports.
-Each webhook is scoped to a single feed, and you can apply filters to narrow which events trigger a delivery.
+One endpoint can subscribe to many feeds (all sharing a single signing secret), each subscription can carry its own filters to narrow which events trigger a delivery, and the X-RaceHooks-Feed header tells you which feed produced each payload.

 Lifecycle